 Notably, the bank also believes a stronger pound could be beneficial to UK equities because a sharp rise would prompt foreign investors to ‘lift their GBP hedges and invest in undervalued GBP assets’.

-How to take a position on the best investment and trading ideas
+How to take a position on the best trading ideas

 - Research the markets